Top Summer Schools in Economics 2023

 Read a summary or generate practice questions based on this article with the new INOMICS AI toolhere.

 Whether you want to learn about a new topic, to brush up on your skills, or to meet more people in your economics field, summer schools are an ideal opportunity for you.
 Many reputable universities run intensive but stimulating summer courses that give students the chance to increase their academic standing.

-To help you choose your perfect course in economics, we hand-picked top summer schools taking place this year in Europe.
+To help you choose your perfect course in economics, we hand-picked top summer schools taking place in 2023.
 The organizers from the list are currently recruiting.
-If you were thinking about applying, but were unsure due to the current health situation worldwide, please do not hesitate and apply – we are monitoring the situation closely together with the course organizers and will keep you updated in case of any changes.

 Paris School of Economics in Paris, France

 Since its inception in 2016, the PSE Summer School has attracted annually hundreds of participants hailing from all over the world (over 70 nationalities).
 This year all programs are open to both on site and online participants, with special accommodations to ensure the fruitfulness of this hybrid format.